 iCloud for Windows has been around for a stretch already, but there's one feature missing that some iOS/Windows users have been requesting: iCloud Keychain.
 And it looks like support is finally on the way.

 If you’ve just purchased your first Mac, and especially if you’re coming from Windows, you might be wondering about the Utilities folder.
 You may see the folder but have yet to open it or you might be looking for a specific tool and don’t realize it’s in that folder.

 Whatever the case, we’re here with another in our New to Mac series to help you out!
 We’ll explain what’s in the Utilities folder and what each tool is for.

 If you’re setting up a new Mac, you can use the Setup Assistant.
 This will automatically transfer all of your iCloud Keychain passwords for you.
-But if you don’t use the assistant and want to copy over your passwords, here’s how to export your iCloud Keychain passwords on Mac.
+But if you don’t use the assistant and want to copy over your passwords, here’s how to export and import your iCloud Keychain passwords, certificates, and keys on Mac.

 Ah, passwords.
 We have so many for every little thing now that it can almost get overwhelming.
 Many people use a password manager app while others stick with iCloud Keychain.
 Whatever it is that you use to manage, store, and recover your passwords it won’t help with Wi-Fi networks if you didn’t capture it.